Resource Documents and Checklists

 - Wildfire Season – Things to do to be prepared

-- Wildfire Threatening Gensesee - Things to do to be prepared
+- Wildfire Threatening Genesee – Things to do to be prepared

 - You’ve Been Told to Evacuate – Things to do to prepare your house

 The Community Wildfire Protection Plan (CWPP) is a strategic plan that identifies specific wildland fire hazards and risks facing communities and neighborhoods, and provides prioritized mitigation recommendations that are designed to reduce those hazards and risks.
-The CWPP for the Genesee Fire Protection District (which includes, but is not limited to Genesee Foundation) was completed in 2009 and provides the scientific justification for wildfire risk reduction activities undertaken by the Genesee Foundation Board and staff.
-GFSC is currently considering whether to recommend that the CWPP be updated.
+An updated CWPP for the Genesee Fire Protection District (which includes, but is not limited to Genesee Foundation) will be available in early 2021.
+CWPPs, including the previous version completed in 2009, provide the scientific justification for wildfire risk reduction activities undertaken by the Genesee Foundation Board and staff.

 In June 2012 there were two large fires in the Colorado Springs area, the Waldo Canyon fire and the Black Forest fire.
 Both fires occurred in communities like Genesee that were built in the wildland-urban interface (WUI).
 As in Genesee, the Colorado Springs fire department had undertaken an extensive public education program to teach residents how to maximize the chances that their home could be saved in the event of a wildfire.
 Fire Adapted Communities Mitigation Assessment Team Findings: Lessons Learned from the Waldo Canyon Fire assesses the influence of a number of factors on wildfire risk including construction materials, windows, routine property maintenance and mitigation efforts.